aaag97/ada-2019-project-databusters/README.md

 ## Research questions

 - **Is the food safety of an establishment related to its popularity?** With an increasing effect of social media, customers are very keen to comment on their experiences at those establishments.
-Would it be true to infer that the safety of those places from the customers’ reviews?
-That question would lead us also to investigate whether an inspection failure occurs after a negative review given to an establishment or an inspection resulted by a customer complaint more causes a failure over a regular inspection?
+Would it be true to infer the safety of those places from the customers’ reviews?
+That question would lead us to also investigate whether an inspection failure occurs after a negative review is given to an establishment and whether an inspection caused by a customer complaint is more likely to result in a failure over a regular inspection?

 - **Does the cuisine influence the inspection outcome?** There are different types of establishments that are placed in the city of Chicago like elsewhere in the world.
 Is their unique cuisine affecting their sanitary check/inspection result?
 Are their failures resulted from the same causes or not?
-Would food chains be more riskier than local facilities to eat at?
+Would food chains be riskier to eat at compared to local facilities?

-- **How does the performance of establishments evolve through time as a function of its inspections results?** Facilities are subject to inspection on a regular basis in terms of satisfying some health and sanitary criteria which they have to satisfy before the inspection, actually all the time.
+- **How does the performance of establishments evolve through time as a function of its inspections results?** Facilities are subject to inspection on a regular basis in terms of some health and sanitary criteria.
+We will examine how the inspection results vary depending on previous results.
 As many other triggers, socioeconomic factors might also be a factor of failure on an inspection.
-In that sense, we will examine the highly risky facilities by regarding food safety on the map of Chicago and analyse its relation with those factors if exists.
+In that sense, we will examine the highly risky facilities by observing a map showcasing the food safety levels in Chicago and analyzing assessing a possible relationship between those levels and the previously states factors.

 ## Dataset
 List the dataset(s) you want to use, and some ideas on how do you expect to get, manage, process and enrich it/them.
 Show us you've read the docs and some examples, and you've a clear idea on what to expect.
 Discuss data size and format if relevant.